The ultimate Patagonia itinerary that will knock your socks off (and maybe your hat as well)

 The park is located in the southern end of Argentina, in the Santa Cruz province.

 Just like Torres del Paine, a huge number of things to do are available in Los Glaciares.
-The hiker’s paradise – El Chalten – is located in the northern end of the Los Glaciares national park.
+The hiker’s paradise – El Chalten – is located at the northern end of the Los Glaciares national park.
 You can don crampons and hike one of the numerous glaciers here; go horse riding; nature watching; and on and on.

 Our Patagonia 10 day itinerary